pulsar-edit/package-backend/docs/reference/Admin_Actions.md

 ### ide-typescript

 The community package [`ide-typescript`](https://packages.pulsar-edit.dev/packages/ide-typescript) has been [reported](https://github.com/pulsar-edit/package-backend/issues/258) as archived.
-On investigation, this package while originally published by the Atom team is now archived along with all their other work.
-And the Pulsar team has not made efforts to continue supporting non-core packages from the Atom organization at this time.
+On investigation: while it was originally published by the Atom team, this package is now archived, along with all their other work.
+The Pulsar team has not yet made an effort to continue supporting non-core packages from the Atom organization.

 As such, this package will receive the `Archived` badge to indicate support may be non-existent but that the package may still be perfectly functional.